apache/seatunnel/docs/en/spark/configuration/sink-plugins/ClickhouseFile.md

 `ClickHouse user password` .
 This field is only required when the permission is enabled in `ClickHouse` .

-### retry [number]

-The number of retries, the default is 1

-### retry_codes [array]

-When an exception occurs, the ClickHouse exception error code of the operation will be retried.
-For a detailed list of error codes, please refer to [ClickHouseErrorCode](https://github.com/ClickHouse/clickhouse-jdbc/blob/master/clickhouse-jdbc/src/main/java/ru/yandex/clickhouse/except/ClickHouseErrorCode.java)

-If multiple retries fail, this batch of data will be discarded, use with caution! !

 ### table [string]

 table name